Job Board

 Academic Hospitalist

-The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for academic hospitalist positions.
-Our goal is to provide these new faculty members with clinical experiences that match their interests while also creating opportunities to explore and develop a path for academic success.
-Most new faculty positions combine clinical experiences on the teaching and direct care services with protected time for faculty development and pursuit of academic interests.
-These academic interests can include (but are not limited to): medical education, quality improvement, patient safety, high-value care, global health, informatics, and social medicine.
+The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for academic-focus hospitalist positions.
+Our goal is to provide faculty members with clinical experiences that match their interests while also creating opportunities to explore and develop a path for self-defined academic success.
+Faculty positions include clinical work on the teaching, direct care, consult, and comanagement services at UCSF Health (Parnassus, Mount Zion, Mission Bay, UCSF at St. Mary’s Hospital), and also include dedicated time for faculty development and pursuit of academic interests.
+These academic interests can include (but are not limited to): social medicine, medical education, quality improvement, patient safety, high-value care, global health, health policy, and informatics.
+This position includes daytime, nighttime, and swing shifts.

 Clinical Hospitalist

-The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for clinical hospitalist positions.
-Our goal is to provide these new faculty members with clinical experiences that match their interests.
-Many faculty who are hired as clinical hospitalists ultimately transition to subspecialty fellowships while others remain on the faculty.
+The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for clinical-focus hospitalist positions.
+Our goal is to provide faculty members with clinical experiences that match their interests.
+Faculty positions include clinical work on the direct care, consult, comanagement, and ED triage services at UCSF Health clinical sites (Parnassus, Mission Bay, Mount Zion, and UCSF at St. Mary’s Hospital).
+This position includes daytime, nighttime, and swing shifts.

 Academic Hospitalist Medicine Fellow